How much Social Security you pay for a domestic worker in Spain in 2026

 Who pays Social Security and how is it paid?

-Although there are two shares, it is the employer who pays them in.
-The worker's share is deducted from their payslip and the family pays the total to the Social Security Treasury.
+Although there are two shares, it is the employer who pays them in: the Social Security Treasury debits the total.
+The worker's share is deducted from her payslip (the employer “must deduct the worker's share from her salary”, in Social Security's own words), so the family's real cost is the gross salary plus the employer share, not the sum of both.
 Registration and contributions are mandatory from the very first hour of work, including hourly work: there is no minimum number of hours below which you can pay without registering.

 How the contribution base works since the 2023 reform